|

 ZnSO4(aq) + H2(g)

-by adding a trace of copper sulphate solution which form a deposit on the zinc
+by adding a trace of copper sulfate solution which form a deposit on the zinc

 surface)

-nitric acid, though zinc nitrate is.
+nitric acid, though zinc nitrate is formed.
 This is because another reaction does

 occur in which the gas nitrogen monoxide (nitrogen(II) oxide, NO) is